vdymna/rekognition-video-analyzer/README.md

 # Rekognition Video Analyzer
-Python serverless project to automate interaction with Amazon Rekognition to analyze videos (label detection) loaded into S3 bucket.
+Serverless project using Boto3 and Python Lambda functions to automate interaction with Amazon Rekognition to analyze videos.
+Rekognition label detection analysis is trigger by uploading a video file to configured S3 bucket.
+The results of the analysis are stored in a DynamoDB table.
+Video files need to be in mp4 format.

 ## Prerequisites
 Install [serverless framework](https://serverless.com/) using npm